 Commercial Food Waste

 The Waste Management (Food Waste) Regulations 2009 apply to a wide range of premises that prepare and/or serve food, from restaurants, pubs and hotels, to hospitals, schools and staff canteens.
-Producers of food waste are required to segregate their waste food at source, and must ensure it is disposed of separately from any other types of waste.
+Producers of food waste are required to segregate their waste food at source and put their food waste in a separate bin for collection by an authorised waste collector.